caseydriscoll/prism/readme.md

 ## Installing Sample Data

-Load sample data by activating any of the 'Data' plugins
+Load sample data by activating any of the 'Data' plugins.
+On activation the plugin will load sample data

 ## Loading